Naomi & Elimelech: The “Switched Up” Couple

 Her ministry is one of the more powerful lessons of the Old Testament.
 Naomi did such a great job of converting her Moabite daughters-in-law, that the women were willing to leave their homes to follow her (Ruth 1:14-15).

 Which brings up an interesting question?
 Are we being true witnesses to the God we serve?
-Or are we paying lip service like Elimelech did?
+Or are we paying lip service as Elimelech did?

 Lord help us to be witnesses for you wherever we are.
 Remind us that You are all-powerful and all-present.
 In Jesus’ name.
 Amen.